 - April 11, 1926: Grand decication of the new school building was held.
 Kinmon Gakuen foundation commemorative ceremonies were held.

-- May 12, 1931: Price and Princess Takamatsu no Mia visited and observed classes.
+- May 12, 1931: Prince and Princess Takamatsu no Miya visited and observed classes.

 - September 4, 1933: Prince and Princess Kaya visited and observed classes.